LBognanni/adventofcode-typescript-starter/README.md

 # Advent of code Typescript Starter

-A simple Advent of code starter project with Typescript and jest for testing.
+A simple [Advent of code](https://adventofcode.com/) starter project with Typescript and jest for testing.

 ## How to use

-For each day:
+For each day, where `X` is the day number (1-25):

- - Copy the `day0` folder and name it `dayX` where `X` is the day number (1-25)
+ - Copy the `day0` folder and name it `dayX`
  - Change the constructor to call `super(X)`
  - Implement the necessary logic in `solveForPart1` and `solveForPart2`
  - Download the input files in the `inputs/dayX` folder